cdrage/blog/_notes/motorcycles.md

 3. Open brake nipple and bleed until you see old fluid come out
 4. Top up MC

-# Painting

-Instructions:

-Requirements:

-- 400, 600, 1000, 1500, 2000 grit sandpaper
-- 3-5 cans of rattlecan paint (built-in primer if your's isn't primed yet)
-- 3 cans of clearcoat (I only had to use 2 and it looked great, 3 if you're OCD / really want it to shine)

-Preparation:

-Light 400 grit light all-over the fairings (sand 400 then 600 for gas tank plastic since it's hard as fuck...)

-Base coat:

-1. 2-3 light (VERY light! it's really easy to make it drip) coats, wait 5 minutes each coat (check can for time between coats)
-2. Wait 1 day before proceeding for it to fully dry
-3. Light 1000 WET sand all-over (don't dry sand!)
-4. Wash with light soapy solution and rinse
-5. Let it dry thoroughly, dry with a tack cloth too.
-Ideally, let it dry out in a place with no dust.

-Clear coat:

-1. 3 light coats of clear-coat, wait 10 minutes each coat (check can for time between coats).
-Again, SUPER LIGHT.
-Clear coat is the easiest to make drip.
-It's okay to do more than 3 coats all-over.
-2. Wait 24 hours before proceeding (clear coat takes a while to fully dry)

-(Rest of steps is OPTIONAL.
-Your job may look great already with the clear coat, but if you wish to make it shiny even more, proceed below..)

-3. Wet sand with 1000 grit, then 1500 grit, then finally with 2000 grit.
-2 passes over entire part each stage
-4. Quick rinse before rub / polishing
-5. Rub: Run 3-4 passes over whole part with rubbing compound with a microfiber cloth (apply compound to surface, spread using cloth, when compound and water are thrown aside and absorbed by the foam pad, mode to next panel!).
-I'd advise against a microfiber wheel
-6. Polish: Run 3-4 passes over whole part with polishing compound + microfiber cloth (apply compound to surface, spread using cloth)
-7. Wax!

-# Dirt Biking Tips

-Sand:
-1. Only in DEEP deep sand, speed up and move your weight back, keep throttle steady or short bursts (like, gopher dunes deep sand..)

-Other:
-2. To turn, push the bike down, keep upright, use the knobs of the tires
-3. Look where you want to go
-4. Stand up on the footpegs on straights
-5. Taking a normal turn, shift weight to the outside peg, keep upright.
-6. In corners, sit as far forward as possible

-For jumps:
-- Do all acceleration before the jump, then keep steady / neutral throttle up to and over the jump
-- Standing up!
-- Try to keep it a gear higher than you need to be
-- If you front end drops in the air, hit the throttle to help yourself out
-- Always use an even throttle (slight acceleration)
-- Always lean forward as you run up the up-ramp

-# Ken Hell's Podcast:

-# 16 How to Find Your Limits:
-- For brakes:

 # Track tips

 ## Cornering